ptarmiganlabs/butler-docs/content/en/docs/concepts/alert emails/_index.md

 The log appenders that drive Butler's alerts rely on the Scheduler logs - not the engine logs.
 This is an intentional design decision.

 It is certainly possible to add log appenders also for engine logs and that way get notified when *any* reload fail.
 The question is whether that's an interesting use case.
-In most cases sys admins aren't very interested if reloads that fail during app development - they only care about failures caused by apps in production - i.e. apps driven by the Sense Scheduler.
+In most cases sys admins aren't very interested in reloads that fail during app development - they only care about failures caused by apps in production - i.e. app reload tasks managed by the Sense Scheduler.
 Thus, Butler currently doesn't deal with reload failures reported from the Sense engine.

 ## References